Julie writes about finding out who you are, where you come from, and making sense of it.

 Julie Ryan McGue is an American writer, a domestic adoptee, and an identical twin.

-She writes a weekly blog and monthly column (The Beacher Newspapers), in which she explores the topics of finding out who you are, where you belong and making sense of it.
+Her collection of essays, Belonging Matters: Conversations on Adoption, Family, and Kinship (Muse Literary) released in November 2023.
+She writes a bi-weekly blog and monthly column (The Beacher Newspapers), in which she explores the topics of finding out who you are, where you belong and making sense of it.
+Julie splits her time between northwest Indiana and Sarasota, Florida.

 Julie Ryan McGue is an American writer, a domestic adoptee, and an identical twin.
-She explores the topics of finding out who you are, where you belong and making sense of it.
-She is the author of two books: Twice a Daughter: A Search for Identity, Family, and Belonging, and Belonging Matters: Conversations on Adoption, Family, and Kinship.
-Her third book, a prequel to Twice a Daughter, will be released in February 2025.
+She writes about finding out who you are, where you belong and making sense of it.
+She is the author of three published works: Twice a Daughter: A Search for Identity, Family, and Belonging (She Writes Press, 2021), Belonging Matters: Conversations on Adoption, Family, and Kinship (Muse Literary, 2023), and Twice the Family: A Memoir of Love, Loss, and Sisterhood (She Writes Press, Feb.
+2025).
+Julie splits her time between northwest Indiana and Sarasota, Florida.
+If she’s not visiting with her six grandsons, she’s either at her computer or on the tennis court!

 My twin sister and I were adopted together at three weeks old.
 I have always known I am adopted.
 For most of my life, my closed adoption prevented me from knowing my birth circumstances, family medical history, and genealogy.
 Then at 48, I was sent for a breast biopsy.